Fall 2021 Admissions

 Follow these steps:

-- Mail the $75 application fee in the form of a check or money order.
+- Mail the $75 application fee in the form of a check or money order, or pay in-person at the Bursar's Office.
 City College does not currently accept online payments of the application fee.

 The City College of New York